 Looking at your website analytics, you see there’s plenty of traffic coming in, but that nice chunk of traffic isn’t showing in your conversions.

 What is the problem?
-Chances are, it’s the most important element of your site – the call to action (CTA) button is the offender.
+Chances are, it’s the most important element of your site – your call to actions (CTAs) are the offender.

 The good news is, you don’t need some magic spell to make your visitors convert.
 All it takes is applying some basic principles, testing the results, and then refining according to what works best.